 Before going on a trip, there’s a ritual I go through involving our wallets.
 I need to go through them, remove cards we won’t need when traveling and replace them with the cards we will or might need when we’re out of town.
-Unlike packing, where I have a list I’ve perfected over the last 20 years, when it comes to our wallets, I have to wing it and make choices for each trip because every time is different.
+Unlike packing, where I have a list I’ve perfected over the last 20 years when it comes to our wallets, I have to wing it and make choices for each trip, because every time is different.

 Here are some of the questions I ask.
-Did I use a certain card to book something during the trip and need the card for confirmation?
+Did I use a card to book something during the trip and need it for confirmation?
 Are we flying on an airline where using the card for onboard purchases will give me a discount?
 Do I need a specific card to get into an airline lounge?
 Will we be buying groceries during the trip or will we be eating out all the time?
 Will we be renting a car?
 If so, I’ll need to bring a card that has primary LDW coverage as well as one that earns a good return on gas purchases.

 For this trip, my wallet is pretty straightforward.
 Here are the credit cards I’m bringing and what charges I’ll use them for:

 - Delta Gold SkyMiles Business AMEX – Discounts on purchases of food or beverages onboard Delta flights